wwj718/study-toy-eval/README.markdown

 no `define-syntax`

 <!--
-For current github browser, it is not a good idea to make references from README.markdown into the repository in which the file is included.
+For current github browser, it is not a good idea to make hyper refs from README.markdown into the repository in which the file is included.
 !-->